telerik/blazor-docs/components/dialog/overview.md

 Predefined Dialogs are styled substitutes to the standard browser dialogs - confirm, alert and prompt.
 [Read more about the Blazor Predefined Dialogs]({%slug dialog-predefined%}).

-## Integration With Other Components

-You can use other components inside the `DialogContent`.
-In this case, the two-way binding for the parameters of these components may not work as expected.
-The Dialog needs to [`Refresh`](#dialog-reference-and-methods) to reflect UI changes.
-You can invoke the Dialog's `Refresh` method:
-* When using two-way binding - in the `OnChange` event of the component, used as `DialogContent`.
-* When using one-way binding - in the `ValueChanged` event of the component, used as `DialogContent`.
-In this case do not forget to [manually update the `Value` of the component in the `ValueChanged` event]({%slug get-started-value-vs-data-binding%}#one-way-binding).

 ## Header

 The Dialog allows header customization and gives the option to toggle the close button.
 [Read more about the Dialog Header]({%slug dialog-header%}).